mansi2804/blogging-platform/README.md

   - Moderators can delete posts from any topic.

 - **Administrator Permissions**
   - Administrators can enable or disable user login accounts.

+**Technologies Used
+- React
+- Material UI
+- React Router
+- Firebase/Auth

+**Usage
+- Run npm start to launch the development server.
+- Navigate through the different topics using the navigation bar.
+- Log in as different user personas to test permissions.
+- Create, reply to, and view posts based on topics.
+- Test admin and moderator functionalities.

 ## Available Scripts